 Proposed by: HEET

-Proposal Statement: Currently the Department can alter the revenue cap for GSEP.
-If a gas company cannot spend as much money per year, it will not be able to replace as much infrastructure that year.
-If the Department does decide to alter the cap, having the gas companies report on the long-term results of that change will help the Department and the public to understand the implications of that change.
+Proposal Statement: Currently the Department is allowed to alter the revenue cap for GSEP.
+If the Department does so –for instance so that a gas company is not allowed to spend as much money per year– it will not be able to replace as much infrastructure that year.
+Under this circumstance, having the gas companies report on the long-term results of that change will help the Department and the public to understand the implications.

 Supported by: Massachusetts Attorney General’s Office; NCLC; Conservation Law Foundation; PowerOptions